top of page

 PROBLEMS

-There is a lot of uncertainty in patients' ER visits.
+There is considerable uncertainty in patients' ER visits.
 Not knowing “where I am” or “what happens next” is a key source of stress.

 Research Process